jfpatrick/accsoft-gui-rad-comrad/docs/basic/widgets.rst

    ===================  ==================================================================
    **Input widgets**
    =======================================================================================
-   CEnumComboBox
+   CEnumComboBox |cenumcomboboxwiki|
    ---------------------------------------------------------------------------------------
-   |cenumcombobox|      .. _cenumcombobox:
+   |cenumcombobox|      This combobox is similar to CEnumButton but displays options in

-                        This combobox is similar to CEnumButton but displays options in the drop-down menu.
+                        the drop-down menu.
-   CLineEdit
+   CLineEdit |clineeditwiki|
    ---------------------------------------------------------------------------------------
-   |clineedit|          .. _clineedit:
+   |clineedit|          Single-line string editor that allows propagating a string or

-                        Single-line string editor that allows propagating a string or numeric value into the control system.
+                        numeric value into the control system.
 The changes are submitted when the user presses "Enter".
-   CSlider
+   CSlider |csliderwiki|
    ---------------------------------------------------------------------------------------
-   |cslider|            .. _cslider:
+   |cslider|            Slider allows adjusting a numeric value in the control system,

-                        Slider allows adjusting a numeric value in the control system, given the possible range.
+                        given the possible range.
-   CSpinBox
+   CSpinBox |cspinboxwiki|
    ---------------------------------------------------------------------------------------
-   |cspinbox|           .. _cspinbox:
+   |cspinbox|           Spinbox allows altering a numeric value with a certain step

-                        Spinbox allows altering a numeric value with a certain step between adjacent values.
+                        between adjacent values.
 The changes are submitted when the user presses "Enter".
-   CPropertyEdit
+   CPropertyEdit |cpropertyeditwiki|
    ---------------------------------------------------------------------------------------
-   |cpropertyedit|      .. _cpropertyedit:
+   |cpropertyedit|      Property edit allows interacting with multiple fields of the same

-                        Property edit allows interacting with multiple fields of the same property.
-Its main advantage, is that it allows writing (or getting) fields in an atomic way with a single button click.
+                        property.
+Its main advantage is that it allows writing (or getting) fields in an atomic way with a single button click.
 By default it will layout widgets in a form, picking the best matching widget for each of the field types.
 However, it is